Welcome to today's edition of the Rush 24-7 podcast.

 How many people die in automobile accidents?

-I guess automobile accident death, that's okay.
+This business of death in Iraq, I guess, automobile accident death, that's okay.

-And I guess these 7,000 deaths every year because of faulty prescriptions, that's so we can put up with that because we're not doing anything about it.
+And I guess these 7,000 deaths every year because of faulty prescriptions, that's we can put up with that because we're not doing anything about it.

-But somehow, a number of deaths involving U.S. military in the middle of what they say is an insurgency civil war.
+But somehow, a number of deaths involving U.S. military in the middle of what they say is an insurgency civil war, somehow that's just not tolerable.

 Why?